Tetrode: Bi-grid valve

 In the bi-grid type of tetrode, both grids are intended to carry electrical signals, so both are control grids.
 The first example to appear in Britain was the Marconi-Osram FE1, which was designed by H. J. Round, and became available in 1920.
-The tube was intended to be used in a reflex circuit (for example the single-valve ship receiver Type 91) where the same valve performed the multiple functions of RF amplifier, AF amplifier, and diode detector.
+The tube was intended to be used in a reflex circuit (for example the single-valve ship receiver Type 91) where the same valve performed the combined functions of RF amplifier, AF amplifier, and diode detector.
 The RF signal was applied to one control grid, and the AF signal to the other.
 This type of tetrode was used in many imaginative ways in the period before the appearance of the screen-grid valve revolutionised receiver design.

 One application is shown in the illustration.
 This is recognisable as an AM telephony transmitter in which the second grid and the anode form a power oscillator, and the first grid acts as a modulating electrode.
 The anode current in the valve, and hence the RF output amplitude, is modulated by the voltage on G1, which is derived from a carbon microphone.

 A tube of this type could also be used as a direct conversion CW (radiotelegraphy) receiver.
 Here the valve oscillates as a consequence of coupling between the first grid and the anode, while the second grid is coupled to the antenna.
 The AF beat frequency is audible in the headphones.
 The valve acts as a self-oscillating product detector.